deathworlders/online/content/books/deathworlders/chapter-10-legwork.md

 "Yes."

 Julian blinked at him, slowly, then gave up.
 "Fine.
 What could go wrong?"

 ---

 "Okay... that's got it.
-Out you come." the forensic computer technician wiggled his needle-nose pliers a bit and finally the MicroSD card slid out of the wreckage of what had once been a phone.
+Out you come."
+The forensic computer technician wiggled his needle-nose pliers a bit and finally the MicroSD card slid out of the wreckage of what had once been a phone.

 Everyone in the office gathered round as he clicked it into a reader and opened its contents on his laptop.
 "Okay, easy-access stuff first, we'll find any passwords or whatever secon... wow.
 Hey detective, there's a folder here called *Scotch Creek."*